Watch Live Now Streaming Click Here

 why we pray

-There are many ways to participate in prayer.
-Below, you’ll find prompts on how to pray and resources to help you grow in your prayer life and your time with the Father.
+There are many ways that you can participate in prayer.
+Below, you’ll find prompts that will help you pray and additional resources to help you grow in your prayer life and your time with the Father.

 how to pray